culebra.tools.Dataset class

 • test_prop (float) – Proportion of the dataset used as test data.
 The remaining samples will be returned as training data

-• random_seed (int, optional) – Random seed for the random generator, defaults to None
+• random_seed (int) – Random seed for the random generator, defaults to None

 Raises: